Orlando Metro Drug Habits & Health Services

 New Drugs Appear on the Scene

 Synthetic drugs are rising in popularity.
 This category includes both synthetic, or man-made, cannabinoids and cathinones.
 Synthetic cannabinoids have extremely high and potent levels of THC, or tetrahydrocannabinol, the active ingredient in marijuana.
 Often marketed in smoke shops as incense, these synthetic drugs include Spice, K2, and a hash oil or wax called Budder.
 These drugs are highly dangerous.
 Individuals may never be exactly sure how their bodies will react to even one dose of the drug.
-Florida Poison Information Centers received 537 calls related to synthetic cannabinoids in 2012.18
+Poison Information Centers received 524 calls related to synthetic cannabinoids in 2022.18

 Other synthetic drugs that are usually made in illegal laboratories around the state include methamphetamine, MDMA (ecstasy), and an equivalent called Molly.
 Molly may be heralded and marketed underground as pure MDMA, a stimulant, but it is usually cut with a variety of other agents and may have many different fillers in the tablets.
 In Central Florida, Molly may be imported and shipped from China, and it is popular in the local club scene.19 Molly can increase body temperature and heart rate to dangerous levels as well as cause confusion and an altered state of mind.

-Incidents involving the stimulant drug methamphetamine, or meth for short, increased in the first half of 2014 over the first half of 2013 almost 35 percent, although overall meth cases only represented a small percentage of the abused drugs in Florida.20
+Incidents involving the stimulant drug methamphetamine, or meth for short, increased in the first half of 2014 over the first half of 2013 almost 35 percent, although overall meth cases only represented a small percentage of the abused drugs in Florida.20 Despite the decrease in overall use, methamphetamine use resulted in 66 overdose deaths in Orlando in 2021, according to the Florida ME’s office.

 A relatively new drug Alpha-PVP also called flakka or gravel, is also making its way onto the streets of Florida.
 The popularity of this mind-altering drug seems to be increasing within the Sunshine State.
 A designer drug that comes in crystal form and can be smoked, snorted, swallowed, injected, or vaped in an e-cigarette, flakka is similar in context to other stimulant drugs labeled bath salts, which are synthetic cathinones.
 This particular designer drug can cause drastic hallucinations, delusions, mood swings, and high temperature spikes when taken.
 There were 670 reported cases around the country in 2014, with many of those reports coming from Florida.21